Code-Institute-Submissions/ms1_d_r_plastering/README.md

 * [Google Chrome DevTools](https://developers.google.com/web/tools/chrome-devtools) - used for testing and debugging.
 * [w3 html validator](https://validator.w3.org/) - used to test and validate my html code.
 * [w3 css validator](https://jigsaw.w3.org/) - used to test and validate my css code.
-* [Browserstack](https://www.browserstack.com/) - used to test my site on different browsers.

 # Testing